 Notices.
 All notices required or permitted to be given hereunder in writing shall, unless expressly provided otherwise, be in writing, properly addressed, postage pre-paid and delivered by hand, facsimile, certified or registered mail, courier or electronic messaging system to the appropriate address listed on the Schedule or such other address as either Party may designate from time to time by providing notice thereof to the other Party in accordance with this Section 10.6.
-A notice will be deemed effective as indicated: (i) if in writing and delivered in person or by courier, on the date it is delivered; (ii) if sent by facsimile transmission, on the date that transmission is received in legible form by a responsible employee of the recipient; (iii) if sent by certified or registered mail (airmail, if overseas) or the equivalent (return receipt requested), on the date that mail is delivered or its delivery is attempted; or (iv) if sent by electronic messaging system, on the date that the electronic message is received, unless, in each case, the date of that delivery (or attempted delivery) or that receipt, as applicable, is not a Business Day or that communication is delivered (or attempted) or received, as applicable, after the close of business in the location of the recipient on a Business Day, in which case that communication shall be deemed given and effective on the first following day that is a Business Day.
+A notice will be deemed effective as indicated: (i) if in writing and delivered in person or by courier, on the date it is delivered; (ii) if sent by facsimile transmission, on the date that transmission is received in legible form by a responsible employee of the recipient; (iii) if sent by certified or registered mail (airmail, if overseas) or the equivalent (return receipt requested), on the date that mail is delivered or its delivery is attempted; or (iv) if sent by electronic messaging system (confirmed by fax within 48 hours), on the date that the electronic message is received, unless, in each case, the date of that delivery (or attempted delivery) or that receipt, as applicable, is not a Business Day or that communication is delivered (or attempted) or received, as applicable, after the close of business in the location of the recipient on a Business Day, in which case that communication shall be deemed given and effective on the first following day that is a Business Day.

 10.7 Entire Agreement.
 This Agreement constitutes the entire agreement between the Parties relating to the subject matter hereof and supercedes all prior agreements, understandings, negotiations, whether oral or written, of the Parties.